mekkim/innersourcecommons.org-wiki/Dedicated-Community-Leader.md

 Company A wants to initiate an InnerSource initiative in order to foster collaboration across organisational boundaries.
 Management has selected a suitable pilot topic for the first InnerSource community and expects contributions from many business units across the organisation.
 Company A has nominated a new hire to head the community for 50 % of his work time, because he was not yet 100 % planned for.
 After 6 months, the community has received only a few contributions, most of which are from a single business unit.
 Company A replaces the community leader with someone who has a longer history in the company, this time for only 30 % of his time.
 After another 6 months, the number of contributions has picked up only  marginally.
 Company A is no longer convinced that InnerSource helps to achieve their goal of increased, cross divisional collaboration and abandons InnerSource.

+**Review Comments**
+- add summary about underlying core problem present in this story at the beginning (possibly boldfaced)
+- add _kicker statement_ after summary to get people interested in the contents (something like a rationale, outcome.
+Example: "avoid wasted effort on InnerSource").

 ## Context

 - Company A has no prior experience in Open Source or other, community based working models.
 - Managers in company A are not yet sold on InnerSource.
-- The selected developer has little or no prior experience with the Open Source working model.
+- The initially selected community leader has little or no prior experience with the Open Source working model.
-- The selected developer doe not have an extensive network within the company.
+- The initially selected developer community leader does not have an extensive network within the company.

+**Review Comments**
+- clarify who actually bought in to which extent
+- clarify how many resources are available to the InnerSource effort (marketing, capacity)
+- add to first context bullet point: traditional companies might not have the right culture for communities to form naturally without much external stimulation and support.

 ## Forces